Jan-Korytar/refinq-project/README.md

 See the end of the Jupyter notebook.

 ### Outlook
+I think I could have also included difference between area close to our client site and the whole area.
 For analyzing vegetation change alone, I believe standard statistical techniques are sufficient.
-However, if we would like to model what happens if we change starting variables, we could choose any of the plethora of ML models available or create a new one (which is definitely more fun!).
+However, if we would like to model what happens if we change variables, see into the future or perhaps to predict other features (Soil quality, soil moisture, sunlight per year etc.), we could choose any of the plethora of ML models available or create a new one (which is definitely more fun!).
+But that is out of the scope of this project.